VedoxDev/pricepulse-backend/README.md

 ## Features

 - FastAPI application with modular routing under `app/`
-- Async SQLAlchemy setup backed by PostgreSQL
+- Async SQLAlchemy setup backed by PostgreSQL, powered by Pydantic-based settings
 - Celery worker and beat configuration using Redis for broker/result backend
 - Placeholder domain layers for models, schemas, scrapers, and tasks